 Politics of CBD update

 10/8/19 Update: ” Twenty-six lawmakers in a coalition led by Congresswoman Shelley Pingree (D-ME) and Congressman James Comer (R-KY) approved the letter.
 (September 2019.)
 Signatories called on FDA to set up a temporary framework until a permanent regulatory regime could be established.”
-The below article emphasized the need for CBD regulations and the FDA’s delay in doing so.
+The above article emphasized the need for CBD regulations and the FDA’s delay in doing so.
 It is a huge push in the right direction to have this many congressmen come together in bi-partisanship to encourage this facilitation.